thommw/StateMaschine/README.md

   **arriving at** STATE1 [**from** STATE2] [(**by**|**via**) EVENT1] **run** { ... }

+The **run** block has the signature `(StateMaschine.Transition) -> Unit`.
 The actions are executed in the following order: 'receiving of', 'departing from', 'arriving at'.
 There can be multiple actions for the same conditions.
 They are then executed in the order they were defined.